saintexo01x/APEX-CRYPTER/README.md

 We belive in Open Source
 - Our .exe script is not crypted and can be acssesed by anyone
 - Changes can be done to the script without any problems

+Can i crypt everything ?
+- No , by now you can only crypt text we are working on a file system right now